platisd/smartcar/README.md

 smartcar
 ========

-This repository includes code to control an arduino - raspberry pi based vehicle from an android client.
+This repository includes code to control an arduino - raspberry pi based vehicle from a pure JAVA or an android client.
 Code was written by Team Pegasus unless stated otherwise.
 For any questions on how to set up or more, please send email here: guspladi[at]student[dot]gu[dot]se